Manage and queue jobs within a specified DAG for execution on remote machines

 Specifies a file to insert into the

 .condor.subfile created by condor_submit_dag.
 The specified file must contain only legal submit file commands.
 Only one file can be inserted.
-(If both the DAGMAN_INSERT_SUB_FILE configuration variable and -insert_sub_file are specified, -insert_sub_file overrides DAGMAN_INSERT_SUB_FILE.)
+The specified file will override the file set by the configuration variable DAGMAN_INSERT_SUB_FILE.
 The specified file is inserted into the

-.condor.subfile before the Queue command and before any commands specified with the -append option.
+.condor.subfile before the queue command and any commands specified with the -append option.